ibrahim9372/Urdu-Children-s-Story-Generation-System/README.md

 ## 🌌 Overview

 This project is a complete end-to-end pipeline for Urdu story generation.
 It spans from raw data scraping to a production-ready web application.
-The system features a "Moonlit Palace" (چاندنی محل) themed interface that provides a magical, word-by-word streaming experience as the stories come to life.
+The system features a "Moonlit Palace"  themed interface that provides a magical, word-by-word streaming experience as the stories come to life.

 ### ✨ Key Features
 - **Custom BPE Tokenizer**: Built from scratch to handle the unique linguistic nuances of Urdu.